 A good quality gelatin is very beneficial for the gut lining.
 It is highly recommended as a digestive aid, as it can sooth and help heal the digestive track.
 It naturally binds to water and helps food move through the digestive tract more easily.
 A healthy gut lining is essential for rebuilding gut flora after antibiotics.

 A grass fed gelatin supplement can be taken daily.
 THIS one can be used it hot liquids and soups.
 It forms a nice gel when it cools.
 It is the one you would use to make healthy gummy snacks.
 And THIS one doesn’t gel and will dissolve in cold liquids.
+Vital Proteins is my favorite brand as it’s the cleanest source I have found.

 5. Reduce your stress level: